dbjwhs/thorac/README.md

 ## The Raid

-Though he had held it since birth, his grandfathers blade had never felt so light in his strong hands.
-With swelling pride he had excepted it as his weapon when he ascended to manhood during the last summers rights.
+Though he had held it since birth, his grandfather's blade had never felt so light in his strong hands.
+With swelling pride, he had accepted it as his weapon when he ascended to manhood during the last summer's rights.
 Orthox, his beloved grandfather, who had once been the Ubarac of his tribe, was there to greet him at the exit of the "U Tar Uboc" with sword in hand.
-It was, to Thorac, a pinnacle moment in his life, he had reached his first level, he was now an Utorac.
-Though it had taken him a little longer then most, due mainly to his grandfathers methodical teachings, when "Char U Tar Uboc" arrived he was first to exit.
+It was, to Thorac, a pinnacle moment in his life; he had reached his first level, and he was now a Utorac.
+Though it had taken him a little longer than most, due mainly to his grandfather's methodical teachings, when "Char U Tar Uboc" arrived, he was first to exit.

 These are the thoughts that floated in his mind as his foes descended upon him.
 They knew they faced one of the Ubu clan, and some would see their gods tonight.
-They thought they had enough men and the markings of their foe told them he was simply an Utorac.
-For how could one stand before five and hope to survive.
+They thought they had enough men, and the markings of their foe told them he was simply a Utorac.
+For how could one stand before five and hope to survive?

-They were soon to realized they faced the greatest warrior the savage Ubu clans had ever seen.
-They faced the young Thorac, whose future deeds would change all, and drive their world into a new age.
+They soon realized they faced the greatest warrior the savage Ubu clans had ever seen.
+They faced the young Thorac, whose future deeds would change all and drive their world into a new age.

-Emorac raids always increased during the Clamortic Moon Cycle, which was a precursor to the long nights, when tribes who had suffered a calamity had to roll the dice and trust to the gods.
+Emorac raids consistently increased during the Clamortic Moon Cycle, which was a precursor to the long nights, when tribes who had suffered a calamity had to roll the dice and trust to the gods.

 Stealing was never considered, but taking through might, be it brawn or cleverness, was viewed as a natural way to acquire resources in the barren lands of Zulac.

-The Thel clan had suffered such a calamity when their dam broke and not only flooded their crops, but damaged out their Almac, which being their house of Teaching, left them with a deep loss of knowledge.
+The Thel clan had suffered a calamity when their dam broke, flooding their crops and damaging their Almac, the house of Teaching, resulting in a profound loss of knowledge.

-Thus the Thel had decided to gamble, and attempt to take from the Ubu clan in one unexpected mighty raid which, if successful, would give them all they needed to make it through Clamortic.
-It had to succeed for each warrior brought with him the understanding of his families needs, his clans fate, and hope for glory.
+Thus, the Thel had decided to gamble and attempt to take from the Ubu clan in one unexpected, mighty raid, which, if successful, would give them all they needed to make it through Clamortic.
+It had to succeed for each warrior brought with him the understanding of his family's needs, his clan's fate, and hope for glory.

-Total success would not only allow survival of children yet born, but bring with it a poem stone in each Almac across the tribes.
+Total success would not only ensure the survival of children yet to be born, but also bring with it a poem stone in each Almac across the tribes.
 Sure the young Thel warriors thought about poem stones, however it was the elders that understood the real need of this raid.
-Each of them had consulted their personal gods and beliefs in private the night before, for they simply had to walk through their once thriving city to understand the sacrifice that was needed of them now.
+Each of them had consulted their gods and beliefs in private the night before, for they simply had to walk through their once thriving city to understand the sacrifice that was needed of them now.

-There indeed would be a poem stone written tonight, but it was not the stone the Thel's hoped for, and in fact it was not the stone the Ubu's hoped for either.
+There indeed would be a poem stone written tonight, but it was not the stone Thel hoped for, and in fact, it was not the stone Ubu hoped for either.

 ---